Expect Unexpected Engagement When you try Hexagonal Thinking in ELA

 pin it

 Her work and platform have expanded exponentially since then; she now works full time designing curriculum, consulting, and helping guide ABAR (Antiracist Antibias) conversations in education and beyond.
-And now, she’s written a book, Start Here Start Now: A Guide to Antibias and Antiracist Work in your School Community” to help educators with guiding scripts, unit layout examples, and class activities and reflections they can use right away.
+And now, she’s written a book, Start Here Start Now: A Guide to Antibias and Antiracist Work in your School Community” to help educators with guiding scripts, unit layout examples, and class activities and reflections they can use right away about antiracist conversations.
 Plus, she’s got four children’s books in the process of publication (I can’t wait to see them!).

 I’m so delighted to have Liz back as one of my very few repeat guests.
 She shares specific strategies for helping make your classroom a place where people can share their identities, make mistakes and repair those mistakes, and learn through units that incorporate many voices and perspectives (even if you’re stuck with a certain book list).